telerik/blazor-docs/_contentTemplates/grid/common-link.md

 ### Column Menu

-A multi-header column cannot have a column menu.
-It does not show up in the list of columns in the column chooser of individual columns from the last level.
+A multi-header column does not show up in the list of columns in the column chooser of individual columns from the last level.
 If you hide all child columns, the parent column will also hide.

 ### State Management